jdolitsky/dfc/README.md

 - If a mapping includes a tag (e.g., `chainguard-base:latest`), that tag is always used
 - If no tag is specified in the mapping (e.g., `node`), tag selection follows the standard tag mapping rules
 - If no mapping is found for a base image, the original name is preserved and tag mapping rules apply
+- Docker Hub images with full domain references (e.g., `docker.io/library/node`, `index.docker.io/library/node`) are normalized before mapping by removing the domain and `library/` prefix, which allows them to match against the simple image name entries in mappings.yaml

 ### Tag Mapping
 The tag conversion follows these rules: